mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/video-content.md

 # Video Content Guidelines

 This document provides guidelines for creating video content for Mattermost.
-It covers:

-* What is video content used for?
+The guidelines should give you an idea of how to:

+* Aim for the correct audience
-* How can I create great video content?
+* Create great video content
-* What is the process for developing video content?
+* Record high-quality videos
-* What is the process for publishing video content?
+* Publish video content
-* How is video content promoted?
+* Promote your video content

-## The Pros and Cons of Video Content

-**What is video content used for?**
+## What is video content used for?

 Video content provides a dynamic experience for viewers and can add personality and context to a topic where written content cannot.
 We should use video content when video provides the best audience experience for a piece of content.
 Some examples include discussions between two or more people and tutorials with complex or highly visual workflows.